franco-mozo/plotting-template/README.md

 # Template to plot custom and beautifual Python plots

-The hole anatomy of a MatPlotLib is customized, from ticks label to the thickness of the lines.
+The whole anatomy of a MatPlotLib is customized, from ticks label to the thickness of the lines.

 It has a color palette.
 It can be seen in the img/ folder